by Bruce Wells | Sep 29, 2025 | This Week in Petroleum History

 October 5, 1915 – Science of Petroleum Geology reveals Oilfield

-Using the new earth science of petroleum geology for finding oil led to discovery of the giant Mid-Continent field in central Kansas.
+Using the new earth science of petroleum geology for finding oil led to the discovery of the giant Mid-Continent field in central Kansas.
 Drilled by Wichita Natural Gas Company, a subsidiary of Cities Service Company, the well revealed the 34-square-mile El Dorado oilfield.

-The Stapleton No. 1 well discovered the El Dorado, Kansas, oilfield, which became one of the largest producing fields in the world.
+The Stapleton No. 1 well in 1915 revealed the El Dorado, Kansas, oilfield, among the largest in the world.
 By 1919, Butler County had more than 1,800 producing oil wells.
 Photo by Bruce Wells.

-“Pioneers named El Dorado, Kansas, in 1857 for the beauty of the site and the promise of future riches but not until 58 years later was black rather than mythical yellow gold discovered when the Stapleton No. 1 oil well came in on October 5, 1915,” explained geologist Lawrence Skelton in 1997.
+“Pioneers named El Dorado, Kansas, in 1857 for the beauty of the site and the promise of future riches, but not until 58 years later was black rather than mythical yellow gold discovered when the Stapleton No. 1 oil well came in on October 5, 1915,” explained geologist Lawrence Skelton in 1997.

 The Stapleton No. 1 well east of Wichita initially found oil at a depth of 600 feet before being deepened to 2,500 feet to produce 110 barrels of oil a day from the Wilcox sands.
-Natural gas discoveries one year earlier at nearby Augusta had prompted El Dorado civic leaders to seek their own geological study.
+Natural gas discoveries one year earlier at nearby Augusta had prompted El Dorado civic leaders to seek their own geological study of Mid-Continent fields.

 The Stapleton No. 1 well and the Kansas Oil Museum preserve a 1915 oil discovery.
 Photo by Bruce Wells.